okanbulut/R_workshops/2020/README.md

-You can click here to download all the workshop materials in a zipped folder.
+You can find the materials for my workshop **R: Introduction Continued** at [the Faculty of Rehabilitation Medicine](https://www.ualberta.ca/rehabilitation).